rob-balfre/svelte-select/README.md

 See [migration guide](/MIGRATION_GUIDE.md) if upgrading from v4 to v5.

+## Rollup and low/no-build setups

+List position and floating is powered by `floating-ui` see [package-entry-points](`https://github.com/floating-ui/floating-ui#package-entry-points`) docs if you encounter build errors.

 ## Props

 | Prop                  | Type      | Default         | Description                                                |